The Ultimate Guide to the LSAT for International Students

 The Law School Admission Test, or LSAT, is a standardized exam administered by the Law School Admission Council (LSAC) that is required to apply to most law school graduate programs in the United States.

-This half-day standardized test is designed to assess reading comprehension, analytical reasoning, and logical reasoning.
+This half-day standardized test is designed to assess reading comprehension and logical reasoning.
 English comprehension factors heavily into success on this important law school admissions test, so foreign students who are just starting to learn English should set aside extra prep time for language studies.

 Along with an online version, the standard in-person test can be taken at a Prometric testing center.
 The cost is the same, regardless of format.

-For the online and in-person tests, students have the option of choosing a time that works best for them from a list of preset options.
-It takes approximately three hours to take the exam.
+For both online and in-person tests, students have the option of choosing a time that works best for them from a list of preset options.
+The exam takes approximately three hours to complete.

 What Is the LSAT?

-This standardized law school admissions exam covers reading comprehension, analytical reasoning, logical reasoning, and analytical writing.
+This standardized law school admissions exam covers reading comprehension, logical reasoning, and argumentative writing.
 Most law schools in the US require students to take this test and achieve a minimum score in order to be admitted.

 How Hard Is the LSAT?